momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ### Resolveing queries and finding an Authoritative server with only IPv4 addresses.

 Before the server sends queries it may sort the SLIST data structure to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.
+When the server that the resolver wish to send queries only has an IPv4 address it should synthesise the IPv4 address to the converted IPv6 address.
 By default, synthesizing implementation SHOULD NOT synthesize IPv4 addresses of an authoritative name server if the authoritative name server also has an IPv6 address.

 ### Obtaining the Pref64::/n of the NAT64